-Explore job opportunities within the company or organization you’re working for.
+Explore job opportunities within the organization you’re working for.
 See if there are other departments that can use your skills.
 If there are no internal opportunities, conduct a regular job search on your free time or during weekends.
 Actively network by attending job fairs, lectures and symposia.
 Keep your LinkedIn profile and resume up-to-date (have it ready at all times so you can quickly apply should an opportunity present itself).

 Maintain an emergency fund to keep you afloat should you suddenly lose your job.
 It’s a big chunk off of your worries that you have enough money to pay for rent, food and other basic necessities while looking for a job.
 Read Do I really need an emergency fund? to have an idea of how much to save.

 Stop thinking negative thoughts and don’t put yourself down.
 No one will benefit from this, especially not you.
 Instead of indulging in self-pity, use your time on activities that will help strengthen your mind.
 Try to have a broader view about life.
 You are not your job (even if it sometimes feels like it) and there is more to life than work.
 You know that you are capable of so much more.
 Your time will come too, just stay positive.

 Article updated February 24, 2021.

 Sources: Living with a lack of job security, MindTools; Job insecurity stress, educba; and The perpetual anxiety of never knowing if my job will be abolished: How I deal with job insecurity, SonyaG, Offbeat home and life.
 Accessed September 12, 2019.